omgNoes/ghaCrashCourse/README.md

-# BREAKING NEWS!
+# MORE BREAKING NEWS!
-Git commit signing introduced!
+Git commit signing introduced and now using SSH keys!!!

 # platform
 Monorepo for the Points Platform, contains API, CMS, Audiences and Frontend apps and services